xavdid/website/source/posts/2013-10-16-what-is-a-python.html.md

 ## Let's get our hands dirty

 All you need to follow along is access to a Python interpreter.
 One can be found pre-installed on Mac computers (by typing `python` into the `Terminal` application) or online [here](https://repl.it/languages/python).
+This guide is written for Python 2, which will eventually phase out of usage.
+You can check your computer's version by typing `python --version` (mine currently says 2.7.10).

 In Python, there are a few different __data types__: integer and string are the most common ones. _Integers_ are any whole number, and _strings_ are words.
 Now let's apply it.